 This is an interactive map of the major freight railroads, also known as class I railroads in the United States.
 They include CSX, Norfolk Southern (NS), Burlington Northern and Santa Fe (BNSF), Union Pacific (UP), Canadian Pacific (CP), Canadian National Railway (CN), and the Kansas City Southern (KCS).

-Carl Hollowell is Vice President of Operations and General Manager of the Aberdeen Carolina & Western Railway Company.
+Carl Hollowell is Vice President of Operations/Marketing and General Manager of the Aberdeen Carolina & Western Railway Company.

 He began his railroad career with the South Carolina Central Railroad (SCRF) in Hartsville, South Carolina, after receiving his BBA in Computer Information Systems Management (CISM) from Francis Marion University in Florence, South Carolina.
 The SCRF was one of several RailTex acquisitions within the mid-Atlantic region from both CSX Transportation and Norfolk Southern Railway.
 Carl continued his career with RailTex, holding various operational and management positions.
 In 1993, Carl served as Director of Operations and Rail Planning for Tengizchevroil, a joint venture

-Robert Menzies is the President and Owner of the Aberdeen Caroilna & Western Railway Company.
+Robert Menzies is the Owner and Chairman of the Aberdeen Caroilna & Western Railway Company.

 He acquired the Aberdeen Carolina & Western in 1987 from the Aberdeen & Briarpatch Railway.
 He has had a lifelong interest in the transportation industry.
 He began his undergraduate studies in transportation at Arizona State University.
 He continued on to receive a graduate degree in transportation and logistics at Michigan State University.
 Bob then taught transportation at Murray State University in Kentucky as well as Tri-State University in Indiana.
 He has owned businesses in other service industries across the U.S., and always stresses the need